MATRIXKOO/MATRIXKOO/README.md

 ### Hi there 👋
 <a href="https://wakatime.com/@84b9b731-2cfb-4a16-b553-b1a6fcd92b58"><img src="https://wakatime.com/badge/user/84b9b731-2cfb-4a16-b553-b1a6fcd92b58.svg" alt="Total time coded since Jun 11 2020" /></a>

-- ⚡ I’m currently as a Programmer andy PL enthusiast.
+- ⚡ I’m currently as a Programmer and PL enthusiast.
-- 📕 I’m currently learning Compiler, Program Analysis and Program Foundation.
+- 📕 I’m currently learning Compiler, Language Design and Impl, Program Analysis and Program Foundation.
 - 💬 Ask me about ANYTHING.
 - 📫 How to reach me: see my Email.
 - ⚙  A programmer in a world where nobody knows what one is and what one does.